 Internationally, many high frequency business cycle indicators have been constructed to mediate these caveats.
 For the Norwegian economy, no such high frequency indicators exist.
 The FNI aims to fill this hole.
 However, unlike other (international) indexes with the same purpose, it has one distinctive property: The information set used to derive the index consists of daily newspaper topics.

 The FNI published here utilizes a large newspaper corpus from many different news sources.
 In short, this combined corpus is first decomposed into distinct daily news topics.
 In turn, these news topics are used together with Gross Domestic Product (GDP) to derive the daily index.
-The construction of the FNI is based on the framework developed in Leif Anders Thorsrud (2016), "Words are the new numbers: A newsy coincident index of business cycles," Working Papers 4/2016, Centre for Applied Macro- and Petroleum economics (CAMP), BI Norwegian Business School.
+The construction of the FNI is based on the framework developed in Leif Anders Thorsrud (2018), "Words are the new numbers: A newsy coincident index of business cycles," Journal of Business & Economic Statistics.
 In this research article it is shown that the derived index has very good classification properties for the Norwegian business cycle.
 That is, it captures expansions and recessions well.
 We refer to this article for an in-debt description of how the index is constructed.

 This is the start of an ongoing research cooperation to enhance knowledge on macroeconomic developments.